ggerganov/llama.cpp/examples/server/README.md

 By default, all adapters will be loaded with scale set to 1.
 To initialize all adapters scale to 0, add `--lora-init-without-apply`

+Please note that this value will be overwritten by the `lora` field for each request.

 If an adapter is disabled, the scale will be set to 0.

 **Response format**